jon-gitter/lecture-notes/Code201/23Feb2022/notes.md

   - `let parsedStuff = JSON.parse(stuffImGettingOut);` - parse so our code can read it again
     - parse = unstringified when bringing something out of local storage

 - when you stringify an object from constuctor, it strips away what is instantiated from that constructor.
-It loses the methods, can't string a function.
+FYI ***Stingifing something can't stringify a function***

+- becomes a special string(JSON string) after we stringify something. so ""
+  - keys are the individual pieces inside the special string like elements in an array
+    - when we use localStorage. localStorage itself is an object so after we stringify the special string (JSON string) becomes a property inside the localStorage object.
+The keys

+    localStorage {
+      myStuff: "stringifiedItems that has 'keys(like elements in array)' keys hold the object data" }